kmmuntasir/atrium-tabs/docs/PRD-v1.0.md

 - **Scope:** Just the JSON file, no thumbnails.
 - **Frequency:** Every hour, keeping 25 historical backups.
 - **Naming:** Single "Atrium Tabs Backups" folder at Drive root.
 Filename: `atrium-YYYY-MM-DD-HH-mm-ss-v{extVersion}[-manual].json`.
 Manual jobs always get "-manual" suffix.

+### 3.8 Context Menu Integration
+- Right-clicking a tab on the tab bar will show a "Move tab to -> [Group list]" option.
+When selected, the tab will instantly move to the target group (closes from current window, is now only in target group).
+- The "Save current window as new group" feature does not require a context menu; it is available via a button in the popup.

 ## 4. Core Components